Stavvor/RTS/README.md

 # Overview

-This is a classic RTS game - you have to  gather resources build an amry and then destroy your enemies.
+This is a classic RTS game - you have to  gather resources build an army and then destroy your enemies.

 There are 2 primary resources - minerals and energy.
 Minerals can be mined and energy is produced in generators.